-An 5 evening introduction to the night sky.
+A 5 evening introduction to the night sky.
 Using 3D graphics, and the real night sky, we explore what is happening above our heads at night.
 From the Moon, stars, planets, comets, meteors and satellites we explore them all.
-Each evening will be completed with viewings through the observatory telescopes, weather permitting.
+Each evening will be completed with viewings through the telescopes, weather permitting.

-A brief history of Astronomy.
-A western view that follows some of the more significant threads that took us from an Earth centred model of the universe to no centre at all.
+A principally western view that follows some of the more significant threads that took us from an Earth centred model of the universe to a model with no centre at all.
 The story also includes how we became enlightened about our place in the universe.
 A very slow realization we have no special place in the universe, and that the physical laws that describe the world about us also apply to the greater cosmos.

-We take a contemporary 3D tour of the Solar System.
-From Mercury too Neptune, visit pluto and comets, and wonder if an asteroid will visit us today?
+We explore one theory as to how the Solar System formed.
+From Mercury too Neptune, we visit Pluto, Kuiper belt objects and comets, and wonder if an asteroid will visit us tomorrow?

-We explore what defines a star, and how they shine.
-How does a star form and how does it come to an end?
+We explore what defines a star, how they form, how they shine and how they come to an end.
 White dwarfs, neutron stars and black holes will feature in this lecture.

 The first half of the evening is dedicated to telescopes, how they work and what to look for in a good telescope.
-To conclude the course, weather permitting, we will take some observatory telescopes outside and observe the night sky.
+To conclude the course, weather permitting, we will take some telescopes outside and observe the night sky.